-This directive contains information for county superintendents of schools, school districts, charter schools, community college districts, and any agency that employs retired members of the Defined Benefit (DB) Program (referred to in this directive as “retired CalSTRS members”) to perform creditable service.
+This directive contains information for county superintendents of schools, school districts, charter schools, community college districts, and any agency that employs retired members of the Defined Benefit Program, referred to in this directive as “retired CalSTRS members,” or the Cash Balance Program to perform creditable service.

 Electronic privacy is crucial for the ongoing success of the Internet as a convenient means to provide customer service.
 Your personal information will be used only to conduct CalSTRS-related business.